TealDealMeal/MicroSplatVRC/README.md

 # MicroSplatVRC
 This script and setup allows you to use the MicroSplat shader in VRChat.

-MicroSplat by itself, doesn't work with VRChat as it relays on runtime components to function.<br>
+MicroSplat by itself, doesn't work with VRChat as it relies on runtime components to function.<br>
 With this system, you will only have access to the shader itself, a lot of features might not even work.<br>
 I haven't done enough testing, you will probably have to play around with it and see for yourself.